Lachimax/craft-optical-followup/docs/pipeline.rst

 Using the pipeline script
 =========================

+**WARNING:** take care when running more than one instance of the imaging pipeline on the same system, as they can interfere with each other on certain stages;
+for example, the astrometry-related stages.

 When the ``craft-optical-followup`` package has been properly installed (see :doc:`installation`), the script ``craft_optical_pipeline`` will be placed in the ``bin`` directory for the current environment, and thus should be callable from anywhere.